 The Meta of the Matter

-You walk in.
+You walk into another meeting.
 Someone talks too long.
 Someone else checks their phone.
 An hour passes.
 Nothing changes.
 You walk out older and no wiser.

 Small things combine into bigger things.
 The bigger things harden into rules.
 The rules become invisible.
 Then someone builds on top of them.